Pantera (wrestler): Professional wrestling career

 In early 1998. in 1997 Pantera began working for the World Wrestling Federation (WWF), working a limited number of matches between 1997 and 1999, his highest profile match while in the WWF was a title match with then WWF World Light Heavyweight Champion Taka Michinoku at No Way Out of Texas: In Your House.
 He worked for WWF's Super Astros programming until the program ended in August 1999.
 By 2001 Pantera had mended fences with CMLL and began working for the promotion due to a working agreement between CMLL and IWRG.
 On March 2, 2001 Pantera defeated Nosawa to win his third CMLL World Welterweight Championship, holding it for just 31 days before Nosawa won the title back.
 After his brief run with the CMLL title Pantera focused more on IWRG winning their Middleweight title once more, defeating Ultimo Vampiro on January 24, 2002.
 90 days later he lost the championship to Bombero Infernal.
 In 2005 Pantera joined a group called La Corporacion, a group that also included Black Tiger and Pentagon Black among others, together the three defeated Los Villaños in a tournament to become the new IWRG Intercontinental Trios Champions on June 2, 2005.
 The trio held the title for 88 days until they lost to the Casas brothers (Negro Casas, El Felino and Heavy Metal).
 At some point during the early part of 2006 Pantera left La corporacion and began teaming with El Felino, who defeated Dr. Cerebro and Cerebro Negro to win the IWRG Intercontinental Tag Team Championship on June 29, 2006.
 On July 14, 2006 Pantera lost a Lucha libre#Luchas de Apuestas (bet match) to Misterioso, Jr., and as a result he was forced to unmask and reveal his real name per.
 Lucha Libre traditions.
 Only 16 days later Pantera became a double champion as he pinned El Venero to win the IWRG Middleweight title for the third time.
 His reign was ended by Nitro on October 9, 2006.
 The team of Pantera and Felino defended the title on several occasions until the CMLL/IWRG working agreement ended in 2007 and the team lost the titles to Los Junior Capos (Hijo de Cien Caras and Hijo de Mascara Año 2000) on May 31, 2007.
 Pantera began making appearances for the U.S. based Chikara, wearing his mask when working in the U.S. In 2008 Pantera teamed up with Lince Dorado and Incognito to win the 2008 King of Trios tournament.
 On September 16, 2015 Los Panteras lost the IWRG tag team titles to Los Gringos VIP (Apolo Estrada Jr. and El Hijo del Diablo) in a Steel cage match that also included Los Traumas.

 Private life

-Pozas is the uncle of luchador Último Gladiador, and the father of El Hijo del Pantera.
+Pozas is the uncle of luchador Último Gladiador, and the father of El Hijo del Pantera and Pantera Jr. He had a third son, who died in a car accident in 2005 at age 9.